Borlaug Fellowship Program

 Borlaug fellows are generally scientists, researchers or policymakers who are in the early or middle stages of their careers.
 Each fellow works one-on-one with a mentor at a U.S. university, research center or government agency, usually for 6-12 weeks.
 The U.S. mentor will later visit the fellow’s home institution to continue collaboration.
 Fellows may also attend the annual World Food Prize Symposium, held each October in Des Moines, Iowa.

 The Borlaug Fellowship Program honors Norman E. Borlaug, the American agronomist, humanitarian and Nobel laureate who is known as the “father of the Green Revolution.”
 Since the program’s inception in 2004, approximately 700 fellows from 64 countries have participated in research and training focused on a wide array of agriculture-related topics, including agronomy, veterinary science, nutrition, food safety, sanitary and phytosanitary issues, natural resource management, agricultural biotechnology, global climate change, agricultural economics and agricultural policy.

-- Accepting Applications for 2015 Borlaug Cocoa Fellowships for Latin America and the Caribbean
+- 2016 Borlaug Cocoa Fellowships for Latin America and the Caribbean

 - 2016 Cocoa Fellowships for Asia